 A 29-year-old man was found shot to death in the Gresham neighborhood overnight and two others were wounded in South and West side shootings.

-The, identified as Corey Williams, killed was pronounced dead at Advocate Christ Medical Center at 3:15 a.m., according to the Cook County medical examiner's office.
+The man killed, identified as Corey Williams, was pronounced dead at Advocate Christ Medical Center at 3:15 a.m., according to the Cook County medical examiner's office.

 He had been shot in the 8100 block of South Marshfield Avenue about 2:15 a.m., police said.
 It's not clear why he was shot.
 Williams lived in the 6000 block of South Richmond Avenue, according to the medical examiner's office.